#1 Home Improvement Retailer

 What's direct sow?

-Follow the directions on your seed packet.
-It'll tell you when to start them indoors and when to direct sow.
-Generally, you'll add several seeds per planting hole, then press them into the soil at the correct depth.
-Mark where you buried the seeds with a wooden craft stick, flag, or twig so you don't think they're weeds later.
+Follow the instructions on your seed envelope.
+It'll tell you when to start them indoors and when to plant them outside.
+Generally, you'll add three to five seeds per planting hole, then press them into the soil at the correct depth.
+Mark where you planted them with a twig, flag, or toothpick so you don't mistake them for weeds later.

 Do I have to harden off my seedlings before planting them outside?